Charles D. B. King: Forced labor and slavery scandal

 Subsequently, King and Vice-President Yancy, along with other implicated leaders, resigned.

 Post-presidency

-King served as resident minister to the United States from 24 July 1947 to 25 July 1947, when the legation was raised to embassy.
+King served as resident minister to the United States from 24 to 25 July 1947, when the legation was raised to embassy.
 King continued to serve as ambassador until 1952.

+Personal life

+King was first married to Janie E. Scott, and the couple had a son and two daughters.
+His second wife was Cecelia Adeline Cooper and they had one son together.
+In 1919, King and his wife were guests of President Woodrow Wilson in the United States.

+He is the grandfather of Olubanke King Akerele.